prysmaticlabs/documentation/website/docs/prysm-usage/web-interface.md

 ## Step 5: Contributing to the web interface code

 The web interface is open source and located at [github.com/prysmaticlabs/prysm-web-ui](https://github.com/prysmaticlabs/prysm-web-ui).
-It is an Angular application, and we are always welcome to have your help!
+It is an Angular application, and we always welcome your help!

 :::warning Web UI in development mode uses mock data by default The recommended way to run prysm web is from the validator client itself via the `--web` flag.
 If you are building the web UI from source and doing `npm start`, you **will be using fake, mock data!** Keep that in mind if you are trying to use real accounts with the web UI.